 Server vs Application monitoring

-This is the hardest difference to understand, and I have not found any interesting article that helped me clarify separation of duties, rather than ads trying to sell me all kinds of tools.
+This is the hardest difference to understand, and I have not found any interesting article that helped me clarify separation of duties.

 The Application runs on a Server, so they are obviously two strictly related components of the system.
 That’s why it might be confusing at the first.